Main Content

 The Newman Civic Fellowship is a year-long program that recognizes and supports student public problem solvers at institutions that collaborate with Campus Compact like the University of Washington Tacoma.
 Fellows are nominated by their chancellor based on their potential for public leadership and their work with communities.
 Campus Compact provides students with opportunities to nurture their assets and help them develop strategies for social change.

-Students are nominated by faculty, staff, administrators, community partners, or can self-nominate for consideration by their institution’s president.
+Students are nominated by faculty, staff, administrators, community partners, or can self-nominate for consideration by the chancellor.
 Both graduate and undergraduate students are eligible for nomination.

 The Newman Civic Fellowship recognizes community-committed students who: